ProjectMAC/propagators/doc/programmer-guide.rst

 at the REPL and watch what happens!
 If the picture does not look like the graph you thought you made, make sure the connection metadata is collected appropriately, but then check your code to see whether you miswired something.
-If the pciture contains useless gibberish in the labels, make sure the names of things are correctly assigned and tracked.
+If the picture contains useless gibberish in the labels, make sure the names of things are correctly assigned and tracked.
 If ``dot`` crashes, maybe your network is too big for it.
 For more on various pictures you can draw, look in the source comments